Owain Fôn Williams

 Owain Fôn Williams (born 17 March 1987) is a Welsh professional football coach and former professional footballer who is the head of goalkeeping for EFL League One side Bolton Wanderers.

 Williams played as a goalkeeper making 271 appearances in the English Football League, including 161 for Tranmere Rovers, also representing Crewe Alexandra, Stockport County, Bury, and Rochdale.
-He has since played for Scottish clubs Inverness Caledonian Thistle, Hamilton Academical and Dunfermline Athletic, and in the United States for Indy Eleven.
+He then played for Scottish clubs Inverness Caledonian Thistle, Hamilton Academical and Dunfermline Athletic, and in the United States for Indy Eleven.

 Formerly a Welsh youth international, he was first called up to the senior Wales team in 2009, finally making his debut in 2015.
 He was a member of the Wales squad that reached the semi-finals of UEFA Euro 2016.

-Early and personal life
+Early life

 Williams was born and raised in Penygroes, Gwynedd.
 He attended Ysgol Dyffryn Nantlle.